 I wanted to be like Jeff Kent, the gritty Texan, or Scott Rolen, the young stud who played my position and was a midwestern baseball badass straight out of central casting.
 But I couldn’t.

 I was pretty bashful as a kid.
 Smiling was a bit of a nervous response.
-I’m sure I blushed often too.
+I blushed often.
 One of my earliest memories of playing was when I was playing for the Astros at the Farm level.
 I would have been seven or eight years old.
 It must have been a close game.
 I recall running towards third base and the coach was excitedly waving me home.
 He is slightly crouched, right arm pointing home and left arm making huge circles, windmilling me towards home.
 He is gesticulating and urging me to run faster and head towards home plate but also, in a rather amused way, he yells, “STOP SMILING, SHANE!” as I start to round third base.

 He was just kidding – in hindsight, he probably got a huge kick out of it.
 I remember feeling a little embarrassed.
 Was it bad to smile?
 Why was I smiling?
 I often smiled in a bashful way when the attention was on me.
 In that moment, with him yelling for me to score and my run being important to the outcome of the game, I was in the spotlight, which made me uncomfortable.

-Or was it that I was just having so much fun, being in the middle of the action as an eight-year-old, playing the game that would learn to love?
+Or was it that I was just having so much fun, being in the middle of the action as an eight-year-old, playing the game that I would learn to love?

 I always have loved my family, but baseball was the first thing that I KNEW that I loved.
 I cared for it; it cared for me.
 I never grew tired of it; in fact, I couldn’t get enough of it.
 I wanted to know baseball’s in its simplicity and in its complexity.
 I wanted to not only just be around it all the time, as one might with a crush, but also to show my devotion to it and become one with it, as one does with a true love.
 I wanted to play in college, then be a big leaguer, and then a GM.